-This HE course is perfect for people who are working with children and young people that have previously studied to and achieved a Level 5 qualification in early years/childhood studies.
+This course is perfect for people who are working with children and young people that have previously studied to and achieved a Level 5 qualification in early years/childhood studies.
 It is an ideal route to a degree for students who have previously completed the Foundation Degree in Early Years – also offered at the University Centre – or another Level 5 qualification in Early Years/Childhood Studies.

 It provides a progression route for students wishing to be part of the graduate children’s workforce of the future and it will be a significant step toward achieving Early Years Teacher Status or Qualified Teacher Status should you wish.